meiosis97/StableMate/pkg/README.md

 ## Before we start

-Please be noted that this is an instruction of using StableMate by sourcing a R script, which contains all the StableMate functions but is not a proper R package.
-Sourcing a R script will load all the functions in the script to the R global environment, and this could overwrite the variables that are already defined in the global environment (if any variable shares the same name as our functions).
-However, we created comprehensive names for our functions and so it’s not likely that such overwriting will happen.
+Please note that this is an instruction on using StableMate by sourcing an R script, which contains all the StableMate functions but is not a proper R package.
+Sourcing an R script will load all the functions in the script to the R global environment, which could overwrite the variables already defined in the global environment (if any variable shares the same name as our functions).
+However, we created comprehensive names for our functions, so it’s not likely that such overwriting will happen.

 The proper R package is under development, and it will be released soon.